 Each diet plan has its benefits and side effect.
 So, let’s have a look at the pros and cons of the High Protein Keto Diet:

 - Keto helps with weight loss.

-- A ketogenic Diet successfully helps to prevent epilepsy and is also useful in type II diabetes.
+- Furthermore, a ketogenic Diet successfully helps prevent epilepsy and is valuable for type II diabetes.